-The front of the Stonewall Inn, a prominent location in some of the films on this list and in LGBTQ+ history, after the announcement of the Stonewall National Monument in 2016.
+The front of the Stonewall Inn, a prominent location in some of the films on this list and in LGBT+ history, after the announcement of the Stonewall National Monument in 2016.
 Photo by Rhododendrites, Stonewall Inn 10 pride weekend 2016, CC BY-SA 4.0

 In this article:

-Though much of our history has been erased over the course of centuries of repression and persecution, LGBTQ+ people have always existed and, even during those periods of erasure, have made important contributions to human history.
+Though much of our history has been erased over the course of centuries of repression and persecution, LGBT+ people have always existed and, even during those periods of erasure, have made important contributions to human history.

 From statistics, archives, and oral histories, documentarists have sought to draw out those stories of humanity and resistance, sharing who we are and who we can be in a wide array of films over the past few decades.

-8 Inspiring and Enlightening LGBTQ+ Documentaries
+8 Inspiring and Enlightening LGBT+ Documentaries

 P.S.
 Burn This Letter Please (2020)